reaxis/ants/README.md

 ## To do

+- draw terrain into PImage or PGraphics at 1:1 and then scale with drawing
+  - as OpenGL texture?
 - load maps from images
   - test with single and double bridge setups
 - optimize number of ants vs. pheromone evaporation vs. pheromone drop